charityyoungblood/iOS_Apps_Notes/Programming_in_Swift.md

 5. Methods - a method is a function that is associated with a class (i.e. if it's within the curly braces/body of a class it's considered a method)
 6. Functions - are not associated with a class
+7. In Swift Objects have:
+ - properties - set or initialize the properties
+ - actions - what should happen in respond to events
+ - events - how should the object act in certain events (onStart, shake, etc)